siponentheparas/gpt-ui/README.md

 First, you need a [H2OGPT](https://github.com/h2oai/h2ogpt) server to connect to.

 Then open the settings and set you settings there.
 Put your H2OGPT server's ip and port in there.\
-Byt defult, the ip address is the loopback address (127.0.0.1).\
+By default, the ip address is the loopback address (127.0.0.1).\
 If the app cannot connect to a server when sending a message, it will tell you that it failed.

 ## Current state